 Medical Upper Blepharoplasty / Anterior Approach Ptosis Repair

 Preoperatively, patients report that their heavy, droopy eyelids obstruct their vision.
 They often constantly raise their eyebrows, and/or tilt their head back (chin up) in order to compensate; they usually are unaware that they are doing this.
 They may notice an obstruction of their peripheral vision, either from above, to the sides, or both.
-Symptoms can vary by the time of day.
-With proper testing, photography, and measurements to document visual impairment, insurance (including Medicare) does pay for all or part of the surgical cost.
+With proper testing, photography, and measurements to document visual impairment, insurance (including Medicare) may pay for all or part of the surgical cost.